Shorter Oxford English Dictionary: Sixth edition

-(The CD-ROM supports Windows 2000 or higher, Mac OS x 10.3.9 (PowerPC) or 10.4 or 10.5 (Intel) or higher).

 Electronic versions

 The Shorter Oxford English Dictionary is available on CD-ROM for Windows and Macintosh.
 Version 3.0 of that CD-ROM is copy-protected using SecuROM.

 The dictionary is also available as an electronic download plug-in for WordWeb for Windows and for Mac OS X.

 In addition to all of the contents of the traditional paper dictionary, the electronic versions include: